msfussell/dapr-demos/hardened/README.md

 }
 ```

-You can also try to subscribe to the `messages` topic or even forward port to `app3` and try to publish to the valid topic there, and still receive the same error, because that application is only allowed to subscribe to the `messages` topic, not publish to it.
+You can also try to subscribe to the `messages` topic, forward port to `app3` or try to publish to the valid topic, and will receive the same error, because that application is only allowed to subscribe to the `messages` topic, not publish to it.

 ### Secrets